pjguitar15/CSharp-Cheatsheet/UsefulClasses.md

 ```

 ## Simplified Inheritance
-> doesn't need use keywords like "extends" in Java
+> no need use keywords like "extends" in Java
 ```csharp
 // base class (parent)
 class Vehicle {